 Just like its neighbour listed above (Aviarios del Caribe) this institution is big on research, education and conservation.

-If you haven’t exceeded your daily quota of cuteness, check out these 2 baby sloths from both species of sloth in the video below, recorded at Alturas Wildlife Sanctuary in Dominical:
+If you haven’t exceeded your daily quota of cuteness, check out these 2 baby sloths from both species of sloth in the video above, recorded at Alturas Wildlife Sanctuary in Dominical.

 You have very good odds of seeing not one, but many sloths here, including baby sloths.
 Not sure you can get much better than that!